Rangisal/Challenge-for-Bikesharing/README.md

 According to the link below there have been found important factors about the given data. https://public.tableau.com/app/profile/marian.salgadoe/viz/Book2_16442989738460/NYCCitiBike

+- There are 2,344,224 riders according to the data
+- The peak month is August for the rides ans peak hours during the day would be between 5pm and 7pm

 # Summary:

 There is a high-level summary of the results and two additional visualizations are suggested for future analysis (5 pt)